-Update 2021-02-17: As of 20210217 eRVin OS v0.5, the image has been unified.
-Now there is just one ‘eRvin OS’ image for everyone and separate configuration (aka ‘flow’) files are available for download and installation by the end user thru a new menu in the eRVin “app” (aka “dashboard”).
-This makes it easy to load new or updated configuration files.
+Update 20210217: Because the OS doesn’t change that often, but the configuration files do, as of eRVin OS v0.5, the image has been unified.
+Now there is just one ‘eRvin OS’ image for everyone and separate configuration (aka ‘flow’) files for various coach models/floorplans.
+The configuration files are available for download and installation by the end user thru a new menu built-in to the eRVin “app” (aka “dashboard”).
+The flow files are tiny compared to the image so download very quickly.
+This makes it much easier and faster to load new or updated configuration files.
 It also makes it a lot easier for me to create and post them.

-The changelog lists updates, changes and fixes for both eRVin OS and the eRVin flows (configuration files).
+The changelog lists updates, changes and fixes for both eRVin OS and the eRVin configuration files (flows).

 WARNING: If you already have a running eRVin or CoachProxy system DO NOT overwrite the existing SD card!
 Purchase a new card (they are cheap), that way you can easily revert to the original should something go wrong.

 - Download an eRVinOS image file to your Windows or MacOS device.
 The newer image files have a format of ervinos_version_yearmonthday.zip such as ervinos_v060_20220819.zip In most cases you will want to chose the image with the most recent date.
 Image files are around 1.1GB so could take a while depending on your network.
 For more info on which image to choose see here.

 - Download the free Raspberry Pi Imager application to a Windows or Mac.

 - Insert the SD card in the Windows or MacOS device.
 Ignore and cancel any error messages or prompts to format the card.

 - Click “CHOOSE OS”.

 - Navigate to the downloaded eRVin image on your Windows or Mac, select it and click open.